laravel/docs/pennant.md

 To make bulk updates you may use the `activateForEveryone` and `deactivateForEveryone` methods.

-Say you are now confident in the `'new-api'` feature's stability and have landed on the best `'purchase-button'` color to be using, you can update the stored value for all users accordingly.
+Say you are now confident in the `new-api` feature's stability and have landed on the best `'purchase-button'` color to be using, you can update the stored value for all users accordingly.

     Feature::activateForEveryone('new-api');